MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-23-ROMI-MMM-MTA.md

 ![MMM](/assets/img/MMM.jpeg)

-The MMM optimized budgets can be empirically altered through Multi-Touch Attribution. **MTA** drills deeper to track audience level online performance in-flight.
+The MMM optimized budgets can be empirically altered through Multi-Touch Attribution. **MTA** drills deeper to track audience-level online performance in-flight.
 It is a solution that quantifies the relative contribution of individual customer touchpoints towards a goal.
 MTA allows marketers to make smarter tactical optimization decisions in near real-time, such as which call to action to use, which keywords to bid on and which creative, placement or publisher to champion.
 [Direct Consulting](https://directiveconsulting.com/resources/glossary/attribution-model/) does a good job at explaining attribution modelling.

 ![MMM](/assets/img/MTA.webp)